Have you ever met someone who seems to have an unshakeable calm, even in the face of frustration or annoyance?

 They have a toolbox of strategies for dealing with stress, anger, and frustration.
 These might include exercise, spending time in nature, journaling, creative pursuits, or talking to a trusted friend or therapist.
 By having a variety of coping mechanisms at their disposal, they can choose the most effective approach for each situation.

-7. They practice empathy and compassion.
+7. They show empathy and compassion.

 8. They set healthy boundaries.

 They understand their limits and aren’t afraid to say no when necessary.
 By setting clear boundaries, they protect themselves from being overwhelmed or taken advantage of.
-This also allows them to maintain healthy relationships and avoid situations that might trigger anger or frustration.
+It also allows them to maintain healthy relationships and avoid situations that might trigger anger or frustration.

 9. They cultivate a sense of gratitude.

-10. They practice self-care.
+10. They practise self-care.

 11. They surround themselves with positive people.